thunderrabbit/robnugen-journal-entries/2017/05/08about-last-last-night.md

 And Gurlene (sp) suggested there is an even *easier* way to solve it!

-So great to meet you and looking forward to frisbeen next time!
+So great to meet you and I'm looking forward to frisbee next time!